VOTE YES ON 2Q: FAQs

 Denver Health: Why This Funding Matters for Everyone

-Denver Health is dedicated to serving people in Denver regardless of their ability to pay.
+Denver Health is dedicated to serving the people of Denver regardless of their ability to pay.
 This vital mission creates financial challenges.
 Denver Health has the highest percentage of patients in the Denver Metro area who are on Medicaid, uninsured, or utilize self-pay.
 In 2023 alone, Denver Health provided $102 million in uncompensated care to Denver residents.

 How Will the Funds Be Used?

-This funding will allow Denver Health to invest in improvements that will expand access to quality healthcare for all Denver residents.
+This funding will allow Denver Health to invest in improvements that will expand access to quality health care for all Denver residents.
 These improvements include, but are not limited to:

-• Emergency and Trauma Care: Ensuring everyone in need has access to life-saving care.
+Emergency and Trauma Care: Ensuring everyone in need has access to life-saving care.

-• Primary Medical Care: Providing essential healthcare services to all Denver residents.
+Primary Medical Care: Providing essential health care services to all Denver residents.

-• Mental Health Care: Expanding access to mental health services for children and adults.
+Mental Health Care: Expanding access to mental health services for children and adults.

-• Pediatric Care for DPS Students: Providing vital health care services to children in Denver Public Schools and our clinics.
+Pediatric Care for DPS Students: Providing vital health care services to children in Denver Public Schools and our clinics.

 Ensuring Care for All: The Financial Realities Facing Denver Health